AzizahAlq/IOT_DDS_crowd_Detection/README.md

 ## Summary
-This project demonstrates a comprehensive solution for building an IoT-based crowd detection system using Docker, DDS, and Flask.
-It showcases the power of Docker for containerizing edge devices, DDS for real-time communication, and Flask for providing a web interface for visualization.
+This project demonstrates a comprehensive solution for building an IoT-based crowd detection system using DDS, and Flask.
+It showcases the power of edge devices, DDS for real-time communication, and Flask for providing a web interface for visualization.
 The system is modular, scalable, and flexible, making it a great foundation for developing more complex IoT applications.
 Whether for smart city surveillance, event management, or retail analytics, this system can be adapted to meet a wide range of real-world use cases.